DEMETER298/IonBreeders_IMPUTATION/README.md

 # 2. Plugin manuals
 ## 2-2 IMPUTATION plugin

-### 2-1 Function
+### 2-1 Function　＊

+(1)	Remove markers with identical genotypes. (“comparegeno”, “findDupMarkers”, “drop.markers”)

+(2)	Remove nonpolymorphic sites for all samples. (“pull.geno”, “drop.markers”)

-(1)	Remove non-informative markers, including markers with high missing rates, segregation-distorted markers, and integration of perfectly linked markers.
+(3)	Remove markers with high proportion of missing genotypes. (“drop.markers”)

+(4)	Remove samples with high proportion of missing genotypes. (“drop.markers”)

-(2)	Remove high heterogeneity markers derived from mis-mapping.
+(5)	Remove high heterogeneity markers. (“pull.geno”, “drop.markers”)

-(3)	Remove nonpolymorphic sites for all samples.
+(6)	Remove markers with segregation distortion. (“geno.table”, “totmar”, “drop.markers”)

-(4)	Impute missing genotypes using neighboring genotypes and the genetic or physical distance of each marker.
+(7)	Impute missing genotypes using neighboring genotypes and the genetic distance or physical distance of each marker. (“fill.geno”)

-(5)	Output the image of the graphical genotypes and marker positions on chromosomes before and after imputation.

-(6) Output the image of LOD scores and recombination fractions between pairs of markers.
+(8)	Output of genotype image: output the image of the genotype and marker positions on chromosomes before and after imputation (“geno.image”, “plotMap”).
+Output the image of LOD scores and recombination fractions between pairs of markers. (“plotRF”)

+(9)	Integration of perfectly linked markers.

+＊The parenthesis on the right indicates the function of R/qtl used in the step.

 <br>
 ### 2-2 Input file